watermint/toolbox/docs/commands/dropbox-file-import-batch-url.md

 Batch import files from URL (Irreversible operation)

+Imports multiple files into Dropbox by downloading from a list of URLs.

 # Security

 `watermint toolbox` stores credentials into the file system.
 That is located at below path: